Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

-Finally, we investigate the robustness of the SQUID interference against even higher magnetic fields.
-To this end, we apply $B$ parallel to $\hat{y}$ to minimize effects from the magnetization of \ch{NiPS3}, as discussed above.
-Fig.~\ref{fig4} displays a $dV(I)/dI$ measurement taken as the applied field was stepped from $-1$ to 6\,T. We observe that the SQUID oscillations persist up to the highest applied field, surpassing the maximum field achieved for other SQUIDs reported in the literature \cite{zalic_highBjunction_nanoletters}.
-The oscillations are seen to be most regular (i.e., the periodicity and amplitude of the supercurrent remain approximately constant) for $|B| \lesssim 1$ T. Curiously, for slightly higher $B$, $I_s$ first increases with applied field before the amplitude starts to gradually decrease.
-Moreover, throughout the measurement, and most notably in the range $B \gtrsim 1$ T, abrupt jumps can be observed.
+Finally, in Fig.~\ref{fig4}, we investigate the robustness of the SQUID interference for even higher magnetic fields.
+To this end, we apply a magnetic field in the range of $-1$ to 6\,T parallel to $\hat{y}$, to minimize changes on the \ch{NiPS3} magnetization.
+We observe that the SQUID oscillations persist up to the highest applied field, surpassing the maximum field achieved in previously reported SQUIDs \cite{zalic_highBjunction_nanoletters}.
+The oscillations are most regular (i.e., the periodicity and amplitude of the supercurrent remain approximately constant) for $|B| \lesssim 1$ T. Curiously, for slightly higher $B$, $I_s$ first increases with applied field before the amplitude starts to gradually decrease.
+Moreover, abrupt jumps can be observed, mostly in the range $B \gtrsim 1$.
 These jumps could possibly reflect the rearrangement of spins in the \ch{NiPS3} layer or vortices entering the vicinity of the junction.
 Overall, the observed behavior demonstrates that the two localized channels are robust up to high magnetic fields.
-The changes detected in the supercurrent interference pattern for $B \gtrsim 1$ T, on the other hand, also suggest that the magnetization of the antiferromagnet becomes important in this regime, an effect that warrants further study.
+The changes in the supercurrent interference pattern for $B \gtrsim 1$ T, on the other hand, also suggest that the magnetization of the antiferromagnet becomes important in this regime, an effect that warrants further study.
 It is worth noting that other examples of SQUID devices based on vdW materials have been reported \cite{Kim2021, Farrar2021}, although they require patterning into a loop geometry.
 In our device, the SQUID behaviour is obtained from a single junction and without any needs for patterning steps to define a SQUID loop.